-A couple months ago, I wrote on how to get over writer’s block.
+A couple of months ago, I wrote about how to overcome writer’s block.
 I suggested a few things to combat writer’s block, including making time for writing (or whatever your creative endeavors might be).
 I neglected to say one important thing in that article – without energy, you’re not going to get anything done.
-Energy powers pretty much everything in the universe, from huge, atom smashing suns to our own thoughts.
+Energy powers almost everything in the universe, from huge, atom-smashing suns to our own thoughts.
 Granted, different forms and types of energy exist throughout the universe.
-There’s several types of physical energies, such as electricity, heat, light, chemical, and et cetera.
-There’s also non physical energies, such as mental and creative energies.
+There are several types of physical energies, such as electricity, heat, light, chemical, and et cetera.
+There are also non-physical energies, such as mental and creative energies.
+These creative energies power our creative outputs much like a physical battery powers your smartphone.
 Without our creative energy, we’re not going to create anything worth a damn.
-We each have “creative batteries” if you will, and we need to find the creative energy to charge our creative batteries.
+And again, like a smartphone, we have batteries to store this energy.
+So, how do you charge your charge our creative batteries?

 Wait, Creative batteries?

-Ok, sure – creative (and mental) energy might be more of a metaphor than a scientific concept.
+Firstly – creative (and mental) energy might be more of a metaphor than a scientific concept.
 Honestly, who cares?
 The metaphor works.
 Besides, we have all had those times when we made time to create, and yet could not.
-Sometimes we can power through these creative droughts, but sometimes our creative batteries have died.
-They’re down to zero.
+Sometimes we can power through these creative droughts, but sometimes our creative batteries just die.
+These batteries have been drained to 0.
 We just have nothing to say or do or show.
 We may as well just write a Nickelback song because that’s about the scope of our creative abilities!

 So let’s get to it…recharge your creative batteries.

 To recharge your creative batteries, you must find what works for your own mind.
-Think about it like this – to recharge your phone, you must have the right cable.
+Going back to the smartphone analogy, to recharge your phone, you must have the right cable.
 If you have a USB C cable, you won’t be able to recharge your iPhone.
-No – you need a lightning cable because Apple wants to be special little snowflakes and use proprietary cables – but I digress.
+You’ll need a lightning cable because Apple wants to be special and use proprietary cables – but I digress.

 My point being – the specifics of what works for me might not work for you.
 One must experiment to find what actually recharges their creative batteries.
-With that being said, there are a few basic suggestions you can try to recharge your batteries.
+Still, there are a few basic suggestions you can try to recharge your batteries.

 Basic Suggestion #1: Try to write when you feel good!

 If you’re not feeling your best, your output might not be palatable to your audience.
-Again, this is a suggestion and not a rule, and your mileage may vary, but personally if I am feeling depressed – well, I just don’t give a flip about writing.
-I generally force myself anyways, but I often come up with crap like “The Best Stuff Ever.”
+Of course, this is a suggestion and not a rule so your mileage may vary.
+Personally, if I am feeling depressed – well, I just don’t give a flip about writing.
+I generally force myself anyway, but I often come up with crap like “The Best Stuff Ever.”
 Did you read that piece of crap?
 Yeah….I’m sorry.
 I have half a mind to take it down because it was so bad.
 My point being, when I wrote that, I was in a pretty miserable place.
 And oh – did it show!
 Seriously – I wrote about my freaking glasses!
 What a boring topic!